google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 collection: ad-monetization
 key-takeaways:
   tldr:
-    - Choose the ads platform best for your site; the Adsense platform is free and available to all websites; the DoubleClick platform suit large sites with advertising teams.
+    - Choose the ads platform best suited to your site.
+We recommend the AdSense platform for most sites, and the DoubleClick platform for sites with their own advertising teams.
-    - The best ads look at home on your site; their color, content, size, and location enhance user experience.
+    - Ads work best when they integrate nicely in your site; their color, content, size, and location enhance user experience.
     - Users click on ads that are relevant to the content they are looking for; understand how ads targeting works so that you can maximize your revenue.
 notes:
   placement:
-    - Advertisers choose sites that displays ads where the advertisers want them to appear, and in the size that best compliments their ads designs.
+    - Understanding how ad targeting works can help you to maximize your revenue.
   targeting:
     - If you'd like to display ads related to specific topics, include complete sentences and paragraphs about these topics.
 ---

 {% wrap content %}

-This guide covers the basics of how ads work.
+This guide covers the basics of how ads work, but to learn more, refer to the
-Learn everything there is to know about ads in the <a href="https://support.google.com/adsense/answer/181947?hl=en">Google AdSense</a> and <a href="https://support.google.com/dfp_sb/?utm_medium=et&utm_source=dfp_sb_support_tab&utm_campaign=dfp_sb#topic=13148">Google DoubleClick</a> help centers.
+<a href="https://support.google.com/adsense/answer/181947?hl=en">Google AdSense</a> and
+<a href="https://support.google.com/dfp_sb/?utm_medium=et&utm_source=dfp_sb_support_tab&utm_campaign=dfp_sb#topic=13148">Google DoubleClick</a>
+help centers.

 <style type="text/css">
   img.center {